 - 1 large egg, whisked

 - Preheat oven to 350 degrees F. Line a large rimmed baking sheet with a nonstick mat or parchment paper.

 - Heat olive oil in a skillet over medium heat.
-Add shallot and saute for 3-4 minutes, add the garlic and saute for another 3-4 minutes, until fragrant but not browned.
-Remove from heat and set aside.
+Add the onion and saute for about 3 minutes.
+Add the garlic and saute for another 1-2 minutes, until fragrant but not browned.
+Remove from heat.

 - To a food processor, add the sauteed onion through beans.
 Pulse to combine.
 Season to taste with salt and pepper and then mix in the whisked egg either with a wooden spoon or by pulsing a few times.

 - Transfer into a large bowl or a cutting board lined with parchment for easier clean-up.
 Use spoons or a mini scooper to form about 25 small veggie balls.
 (They can be a bit free-form and rustic or you can use wet hands to form them into more perfectly round balls).

 - Place on the prepared baking sheet and cook for about 15 minutes, or until golden.
 Serve immediately or let cool and refrigerate for up to 4 days or freeze.